DavidToddMiller/gr-HighDataRate_Modem/README.md

     FUTURE WORK   (Expand Capabilities of Real-Time High Rate Modems and High Rate FEPs/Gateways)

 1. When a 16-24 core Personal Computer becomes available, incorporate all high data rate blocks including encoding/decoding and Doppler removal/handling into single flowgraph to run in real-time up to 30.0 Msps (and/or two flowgraphs in real-time: Uncoded Modem along with FEP/Gateway connected via ZeroMQ).
 2. Expand CCSDS Reed-Solomon options for interleaving, Dual Basis, and shortened codes while keeping block vector in/out interfaces for speed.
-Also, include CCSDS Descramble block with vector in/out interfaces also.
-3. Add more documentation for OOT blocks.
+3. Add additional documentation for OOT blocks.